mangpo/greenthumb/documentation/new-isa.md

 ## Step-by-Step Instruction
 The framework utilizes inheritance to provide retargetability.
 The top level directory contains the superclasses to be extended.
 File `xxx.rkt` contains the implementation of superclass `xxx%`.
 For the purpose of a demonstration, assume we want to construct a superoptimizer for simplified ARM (called `armdemo`).
 To extend the framework , we have to implement class `armdemo-xxx%` extending class `xxx%` (in `armdemo/armdemo-xxx.rkt` file).

-Before start implementing the extension, run the setup script with the name of the ISA:
+First, run the setup script with the name of the ISA:
 ```
 ./setup.py armdemo
 ```